githubtraining/exercise-use-secrets/README.md

 Please complete the instructions below:

 1. Create your own copy of this repository by using the [Use this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) button.
-2. Create a new, or use an existing Personal Access Token that has the `repo` scope enabled.
+2. If you don't have any [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token), create one with the `repo` scope selected.
+If you already have one or multiple Personal Access Tokens, skip to step 3.
 3. Create a new secret in your copy of this repository that contains the value of the Personal Access Token you wish to use.
 4. Pass the secret to the local action `check-secrets-action` using the input key `your-secret`.
 The action is used in a workflow titled `use-secrets.yml`.